bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbits.md

 ## An Alternative Derivation

 Now we will pursue the second way to derive Kepler's equation and the related equations for mean and eccentric anomaly.
-Recall the orbit equation, Eq. {eq}`eq:scalar-orbit-equation`, defined in terms of the true anomaly:
+Recall the orbit equation, @eq:scalar-orbit-equation, defined in terms of the true anomaly:

 :::{math}
 r = \frac{h^2}{\mu} \frac{1}{1 + e\cos\nu}